fossable/docs.sandpolis.org/docs/specification/plugins/device.md

 - For the `ssh` communicator, a TCP connection is attempted on port 22
 - For the `snmp` communicator, probes are sent via UDP port 161
-- FOr the `ipmi` communicator, probes are sent via UDP port 623
+- For the `ipmi` communicator, probes are sent via UDP port 623

 | Field            | Type       | Requirements              | Description                                              |
 |------------------|------------|---------------------------|----------------------------------------------------------|